tedklin/back-to-basics/algorithms/graphlib/README.md

+**IMPORTANT NOTE: The implementation of graphlib here (on the graphlib-old-2 branch of this repo) is outdated.
+An updated version of graphlib with better ownership semantics can be found on the master branch of this repo).
+Please refer to that version.

 # graphlib

 Graph theory is known as one of the most foundational topics in computer science.
 I can't count how many times I've been pleasantly surprised to find connections between graph theory and everyday tools / technologies.
 Indeed, everything from makefiles to git, from social networks to robot path planning, all can be modeled as graph problems.